webpack/webpack-cli/OPTIONS.md

   --output-module                                                                    Output javascript files as module source type.
   --no-output-module                                                                 Negative 'output-module' option.
   -o, --output-path <value>                                                          Output location of the file generated by webpack e.g. ./dist/.
-  --output-pathinfo <value>                                                          Include comments with information about the modules.
+  --output-pathinfo [value]                                                          Include comments with information about the modules.
+  --no-output-pathinfo                                                               Negative 'output-pathinfo' option.
   --output-public-path <value>                                                       The `publicPath` specifies the public URL address of the output files when referenced in a browser.
   --output-script-type <value>                                                       This option enables loading async chunks via a custom script type, such as script type="module".
   --output-source-map-filename <value>                                               The filename of the SourceMaps for the JavaScript files.
 They are inside the 'output.path' directory.